My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 Then, it’s easy to overspend.
 Such as different bags for different types of hiking, different styles of clothing and little swag items like the 100 mountain patches.

 The challenge also incentives spending by offering ‘points’ that work toward discounts at Black Yak that expire if not used.
+The point system is actually pretty cool, and I detail those benefits in my challenge guide.

 2. A Car / Hiking Clubs